-État criblé, also known as status cribrosum, is a term that describes the diffusely widened perivascular spaces (Virchow-Robin spaces) in the basal ganglia, especially in the corpus striatum.
+État criblé, also known as status cribrosum, is a term that describes the diffusely widened perivascular spaces (Virchow-Robin spaces) in the basal ganglia, especially in the corpus striatum on MRI.
 It is usually symmetrical, with the perivascular spaces showing CSF signal and without diffusion restriction.

 History and etymology

 It was first described by Charles Louis Maxime Durand-Fardel, a French physician, in 1842 3.

 - 1. Brant WE, Helms CA. Fundamentals of Diagnostic Radiology.
 Lippincott Williams & Wilkins.
 (2007) ISBN:0781761352.
 Read it at Google Books - Find it at Amazon

 - 2. Weil A. Textbook of Neuropathology.
 Elsevier.
 (2013) ISBN:1483225968.
 Read it at Google Books - Find it at Amazon

 - 3. Poirier J, Derouesné C. The concept of cerebral lacunae from 1838 to the present.
 Rev. Neurol.
 (Paris).
 1985;141 (1): 3-17.
 Pubmed citation